not-social-club/DataVault/README.md

 ## Error 1
 data.json not found
-- Cause
-Missing file in the folder
+- Cause: Missing file in the folder
-- Solution
-Make sure data.json is in the same folder as the .exe.
+- Solution: Make sure data.json is in the same folder as the .exe.

 ## Error 2
 Window closes immediately
-- Cause
-Opened without terminal
+- Cause: Opened without terminal
-- Solution
-Open cmd, navigate to the folder, and run DataVault.exe to see error messages.
+- Solution: Open cmd, navigate to the folder, and run DataVault.exe to see error messages.

 ## Tips
 You can edit data.json to add your own categories, items, and locations.